Got some questions? FAQs?

-Actually I will ask you the question, what do you want me to wear?
+Actually I will ask you that question.
+What do you want me to wear?
 Let’s discuss your colour and theme, and the possibilities.
 I aim to fit into your wedding day seamlessly.
 So just let me know what you’d like me to wear!

 How do I choose witnesses to my marriage?

 Choose two people over the age of eighteen.
 Anyone you like.
-Yes it can be family.
+Yes it can be family, friends or someone else.

 Can other people be involved in the wedding ceremony?